masataka123/blog3_e/index.md

 ![](https://masataka123.github.io/blog3_e/picture/4.jpg )

 ## **Information**
-- I'm Masataka Iwai, an assistant professor in Department of Mathematics, Graduate School of Science, Osaka University.
+- I'm Masataka Iwai, an assistant professor in Department of Mathematics, Graduate School of Science, The University of Osaka.
 [Link](http://www.math.sci.osaka-u.ac.jp/eng/staff.html)
 - I'm majoring in complex geometry, algebraic geometry, and several complex variables.
 - I'm interested in these topics:
 2. Structure of projective manifolds whose tangent bundles are "positive" (such as ample, nef, big, pseudo-effective).